cabo/cbor-numbers/draft-bormann-cbor-numbers.md

-Platforms typically have no `nint64_t` type that could take all negative numbers representable in major type 1; generic decoders will therefore treat the lower half of the negative space in the same way they will treat bignums that do not fit the signed platform type.
+Platforms typically have no `nint64_t` type that could take all negative numbers representable in major type 1; generic decoders will therefore treat the lower half of the negative space in the same way they will treat tag 2/3 values that do not fit the signed platform type.
 Similarly, generic encoders for a platform with `u128`/`i128` types will choose between major type 0/1 and tag 2/3 just like they would choose between the encoding sizes inside major type 0/1.